LeonKohli/copy4ai/README.md

 | `copy4ai.enableTokenWarning` | Enable warning when token count exceeds the maximum | `true` |
 | `copy4ai.enableTokenCounting` | Enable token counting and cost estimation (requires network access) | `false` |

-> **Note:** Dot files are always ignored, and binary files are automatically detected and excluded.
+> **Note:** By default, dot files are ignored, but this can be changed with the `copy4ai.ignoreDotFiles` setting.
+Set it to `false` to include .github and other dot directories.
+Binary files are automatically detected and excluded.

 ## 📊 Output Formats